react-toolbox/react-toolbox/components/tabs/readme.md

 [Tabs](https://www.google.com/design/spec/components/tabs.html) make it easy to explore and switch between different views or functional aspects of an app or to browse categorized data sets.
 Tabs are composed with their content, but only the active tab's content is rendered.
 In the future, we may add the ability to render headers only, with event listeners.

-This component and subcomponents are themeable under the key `ToolboxTabs`.
-You can check the configuration variables for SASS at Github.

 <!-- example -->
 ```jsx
 import {Tab, Tabs} from 'react-toolbox';